jacob-landis/Lumin/SocialMedia/Documentation/readme.txt

 - Friends
 	- A friend record acts as a request and an accepted friend.
 	- A relationship is a ProfileID pair (to and from).
-	- A bool type field tracks whether the invitation has been accepted.
+	- HasAccepted field tracks whether the request has been accepted.
 	- Friend status is attached to the profile view model and full profile view model when sent to the client.
 		- Status: me
 			Description: This profile is the current user's profile.
 			Response: Do nothing.
 		- Status: userRequested
 			Description: The current user requested them.
-			Response: Attach a button labeled "Cancel" that sends delete request to server to remove friend.
+			Response: Attach a button labeled "Cancel" that sends a delete request to server to remove friend.
 		- Status: friend
 			Description: Either sent to or from the current user but either case was accepted.
-			Response: Attach a button labeled "Remove" that sends delete request to server to remove friend.
+			Response: Attach a button labeled "Remove" that sends a delete request to server to remove friend.
 		- Status: requestedUser
 			Description: They requested the current user.
 			Response: Attach a button labeled "Accept" that sends an update request to server to accept.